square/wire/docs/wire_compiler.md

 ### Kotlin

 Here's an exhaustive Kotlin configuration.
-Booleans are shown with their non-default behavior.
+Booleans and enums are shown with their non-default behavior.

 ```groovy
 wire {